www.stalkvictims.info - weapons page

 Postvention

-Here are the things you should do after a self-defence incident, in the order they should be done.
+Here are the things you should do after a self-defense incident, in the order they should be done.

 1. Call the ambulance.